jeremenichelli/personal-site/posts/2015-07-01-building-blog-jekyll-installation-setup.md

 I hope this information was clear enough for you to have a quick and painless start using this great tool.

-I swear to you that the learning curve is not steep, and in case you find difficulties in the process there's <a href="https://talk.jekyllrb.com" target="_blank">a brand new forum</a> where you can ask for help and of course you can reach me via email or twitter if you have a quick question.
+I swear to you that the learning curve is not steep, and in case you find difficulties in the process there's [a brand new forum](//talk.jekyllrb.com/) where you can ask for help and of course you can reach me via email or twitter if you have a quick question.